 The HS3001 relative humidity sensor with high accuracy (+/- 1.5% RH), fast measurement response time, and long-term stability can help not only with comfort but can also depress mold and mildew growth.

-The ZMOD4410 gas sensor module is designed for detecting total volatile organic compounds (TVOC), monitoring indoor air quality and estimated carbon dioxide (eCO2) levels.
-Renesas also provides downloadable firmware libraries and source code that enables detection of TVOC and odors to support smart devices measuring IAQ that require low-power operation.
+The ZMOD4410 gas sensor module is designed for detecting total volatile organic compounds (TVOC), monitoring indoor air quality, and estimating carbon dioxide (eCO2) levels.
+Renesas also provides downloadable firmware libraries and source code that enables the detection of TVOC and odors to support smart devices measuring IAQ that require a low-power operation.

-This winning combination is ideal for application such as thermostats, air purifiers, building controls, smart fans, and HVAC equipment.
-The goal here it to provide a starting point for your solution.
+This winning combination is ideal for applications such as thermostats, air purifiers, building controls, smart fans, and HVAC equipment.
+The goal here is to provide a starting point for your solution.